Contact us:

-Latest Posts
+Older Posts

 By Sabrina Cuddy December 23, 2024

-You must advocate for yourself to get the best care for your HCM.
-The first step is to have a plan that includes the tests you need and how often to see your cardiologist.
+The first step to advocating for yourself to get the best HCM care possible is to have a plan that includes the tests you need and how often to see your cardiologist.
 To make planning easier, the HCMA offers Navigation Calls.
-We encourage everyone with HCM to complete our Intake and Navigation Call at least… The post The HCMA theme for January is Setting Your Plan For The Year appeared first on Hypertrophic Cardiomyopathy Association.
+We encourage everyone with HCM to complete our Intake and Navigation Call.
+The post The HCMA theme for January is Setting Your Plan For The Year appeared first on Hypertrophic Cardiomyopathy Association.

 By Sabrina Cuddy November 20, 2024

-Why practice gratitude?
 Gratitude has benefits for both mental and physical health as well as our relationships with those around us.
 When we’re thankful for anything positive in our lives, it leads to a shift in mindset that helps us feel better and take action to stay as healthy as possible.
-What can you think… The post The HCMA theme for December is Gratitude appeared first on Hypertrophic Cardiomyopathy Association.
+The post The HCMA theme for December is Gratitude appeared first on Hypertrophic Cardiomyopathy Association.

 By Sabrina Cuddy November 5, 2024